dusk-network/plonk/docs/notes-snark.md

 of SNARKs by showing the mathematical steps involved.

-Zk-SNARK stands for zero-knowledge
+ZK-SNARK stands for Zero-Knowledge
 Succinct Non-Interactive ARgument of
 Knowledge.
-Implementing a SNARK protocol allows us to prove that a presented statement is true without revealing anything other then the statement itself.
+Implementing a SNARK protocol allows us to prove that a presented statement is true without revealing anything other than the statement itself.

 The type of SNARK we will focus on